Help

 How do I become a digital nomad?

-You also don't need to go on a coworkation to become a digital nomad, but they can be a great way to dip your toe in the water, or grab yourself 30+ friends if you're feeling the lonely on the road, a lot of my friends and myself dip in and out of travel groups, and spend a decent amount of our solo travel meeting up with friends we made on the way.
+You also don't need to go on a digital nomad retreat to become a digital nomad, but they can be a great way to dip your toe in the water, or grab yourself 30+ friends if you're feeling the lonely on the road, a lot of my friends and myself dip in and out of retreats, and spend a decent amount of our solo travel meeting up with friends we made on the way.

 How do I get a remote job?

-Pieter made a site called Remote OK that shows all remote jobs available today.
+Remote OK is a great site that lists remote jobs available today.
 Applying to jobs can be challenging, there might be thousands of people applying for a job with 1 position.
 Remote working is a perk in a job, many people want it, few still get it unfortunately!
 The best advice is, get highly skilled at what you do until you're hired.

 I'm writing an article about Coworkations, can we use your data?